Brazilian police sniper kills Rio bus hijacker; no hostages hurt

-RIO DE JANEIRO (Reuters) - Brazilian security forces in Rio de Janeiro on Tuesday shot dead a man who hijacked a bus on a bridge across Guanabara Bay and took 37 people hostage, in a dramatic end to an incident that underlined the city’s daily grind of violence.
+RIO DE JANEIRO (Reuters) - A police sniper in Rio de Janeiro on Tuesday shot dead a man who had hijacked a bus on a bridge across Guanabara Bay and taken 37 people hostage, in a dramatic end to an incident that underlined the daily grind of violence in the Brazilian city.

-The hijacking began around 5 a.m. local time when a masked man commandeered a commuter bus on the bridge connecting Rio with the city of Niteroi.
+The hijacking, from which all the hostages emerged unharmed, began before dawn when a masked man commandeered a commuter bus on the bridge connecting Rio with the city of Niteroi.
 The man took 37 people in the bus hostage before freeing six of them, officials said.

-About four hours later, the hostage-taker walked out of the bus, flung a backpack toward police and then fell to the ground as he tried to reenter the vehicle, TV images showed.
+About four hours later, the hostage-taker walked out of the bus, flung a backpack toward police and then fell to the ground as he tried to re-enter the vehicle, TV images showed.
 Police officials said he was shot by a police sniper.

-They did not provide other details on the hostage-taker.
+Videos showed the sniper, positioned for more than an hour on top of a fire truck, celebrating after shooting the man.

+Police did not provide more details on the hostage-taker.
+In a news conference later, Rio de Janeiro state Governor Wilson Witzel said there was a strong smell of gasoline in the bus and that the hijacker had a lighter in his hand.

 “Congratulations to the Rio de Janeiro police for the successful action that ended the bus hijacking on the Rio-Niteroi bridge this morning,” President Jair Bolsonaro wrote on Twitter.
 “The criminal was neutralized and no hostage was injured.
 Today, no family-member of an innocent person will be in tears.”

-Bolsonaro, a far-right former federal congressman who represented the state of Rio de Janeiro for nearly three decades, has long advocated that police take a tougher line in the face of years of rising crime.
+Bolsonaro, a far-right former federal congressman who represented the state of Rio de Janeiro for nearly three decades, has long advocated that police take a tougher line to combat years of rising crime.
 In 2015, he said Brazil’s military police should “kill more people.”
-Since taking office in January, he has sought to broaden access to guns and pushed measures to protect police if they kill on the job.
+Since taking office in January, he has sought to broaden citizen access to guns and pushed measures to protect police if they kill on the job.

-Although the number of murders in Rio has fallen sharply in recent months, the city’s police have killed 15% more people so far this year compared to the same period in 2018.
-A total of 881 people, or nearly five per day, died at the hands of police between January and June, putting it on track to be the highest number since records began in 2003.
+Although the number of murders in Rio has fallen sharply in recent months, the city’s police have killed 15% more people so far this year compared with the same period in 2018.
+A total of 881 people, or nearly five per day, died at the hands of police between January and June, putting it on track to be the highest number since records started being kept in 2003.

 This week’s bus hijacking also highlighted a grim reality of life in Rio, where many use specialized apps to safely navigate their way past daily gun battles between police, drug gangs, and vigilante militias comprised of current and former cops.